jeffjaehoyang/new-jeffyang.io/src/data/blog/eslint_prettier_vscode/index.md

 ![A GIF of ESLint and Prettier working in VS Code with Error Lens](./eslint_prettier_with_errorlens.gif)

 Voila!
 There we have it!
 ESLint and Prettier working beautifully with VS Code, and long gone are your worries of having to scratch your head over how to create a codebase with uniform code style.
-With Error Lens added to that combination, your day to day coding task should certainly be an experiencee!
+With Error Lens added to that combination, your day to day coding task should certainly be an experience!
 I hope this blog post helped you get started with using ESLint and Prettier for your JavaScript project, but please feel free to explore further by visiting their respective documentation.